Newborn Screening BC currently screens for 27 rare but treatable disorders on the blood spot card panel.

 Causes thick mucus to build up in the lungs, digestive system, and other organs.
-Most people with CF get chest infections.
-They also have problems digesting their food and, as a result, they may not gain weight as well as they should.
+Most people with CF get frequent chest infections.
+They may also have problems digesting their food and, as a result, may not gain weight as well as they should.
 Early treatment can be started with medicines and physical therapy.
 This helps babies with cystic fibrosis digest food and keep their lungs clear of mucus.

 SCID is a group of rare inherited diseases that affect the immune system.
 Babies with SCID have difficulty fighting infections, or germs.
 Symptoms can appear early in the first months of life and can include frequent infections and poor growth.
 Serious health problems and life-threatening infections can be prevented through early treatment.

 SMA is a rare inherited disorder that affects the nerves in the spinal cord that send signals to the muscles.
 When these nerves do not work, muscles can not do their job and become very weak.
 People with SMA may have difficulty walking, eating and breathing because of muscle weakness.
 New treatments are now available for SMA which, if treated early, can slow or even stop the progression of SMA.